A machine learning approach to infer the accreted stellar mass fractions of central galaxies in the TNG100 simulation

 \section{Results}

-In this section, we first show convergence tests on choosing the hyperparameters for the RF and show the correlations of a few different galaxy features.
-We then move on to present the main results, which are split into two parts.
-Firstly, we use central galaxies with their 3-dimensional halo and galaxy features (see Sections~\ref{sec:central} and \ref{sec:halogalprop}) to investigate the feature importance ranking theoretically.
-We then use only observable galaxy features to quantify the feature importance ranking.
-We investigate the level of bias and scatter in the learning outcome in the end, together with some brief discussions on sample impurity based on isolated central galaxies.
+In this section, we first discuss the correlation among different features.
+We then present the main results.
+Firstly, we use central galaxies with their 3-dimensional halo and galaxy features (see Sections~\ref{sec:central} and \ref{sec:halogalprop}) to investigate the general learning outcome and the feature importance ranking theoretically.
+We investigate the importance rankings for both individual features and different feature combinations.
+We then use only observable galaxy features to quantify the learning outcome and their importance rankings.
+Finally, we investigate the level of bias and scatter in the learning outcome, together with some brief discussions on sample impurity based on isolated central galaxies.